 Prerequisites: EDU 200, 201, 203, and admission to teacher education.
 The course examines the ways early childhood programs are a part of the family support system.
-It focuses on the development of an understanding of traditional and non-traditional families, structural and life-style variations, parenting in diverse cultures and the needs of high-risk families.
+It focuses on the development of an understanding of traditional and non-traditional families, structural and lifestyle variations, parenting in diverse cultures and the needs of high-risk families.
 Implications from these understandings will guide development of a parent involvement plan that includes effective ways to communicate with parents, conference with parents, hold parent meetings and conduct home visits.

-326 Educational Assessment (ESOL infused course) (3) (W)
+326 Elementary Educational Assessment (ESOL infused course) (3) (W)

 Prerequisites: EDU 200, 201, 203, and admission to teacher education.
-Develops techniques for assessment, evaluation and measurement pertaining to all levels of classroom instruction.
+Develops techniques for assessment, evaluation and measurement pertaining to elementary classroom instruction.
 Particular emphasis is on authentic assessment, performance assessment, elementary statistics, test construction and evaluation and grade reports.
-Field hours are required.